Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 These quantum fluctuations can merge and branch, creating emergent properties and interactions, making galaxies and universes.
+In lab tests, we can create materials from only quantum of light.

 <br /><br />

 Everything spans from zero in quantum fluctuation and remains as a single invisible unit.
 It begins at a singularity, which you can call the Big Bang.
+We might not even be the first universe; many more may have existed before us.

 <br /><br />